Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Acknowledgments

 The publication was created within the project of the Minister of Science and Higher Education "Support for the activity of Centers of Excellence established in Poland under Horizon 2020" on the basis of the contract number MEiN/2023/DIR/3796.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857533.
-This publication is supported by Sano project carried out within the International Research Agendas programme of the Foundation for Polish Science, co-financed by the European Union under the European Regional Development Fund (J.F.-R., B.W., K.C., and K.R.).
-The research presented in this paper received support from the funds assigned by Polish Ministry of Science and Technology to AGH University (K.J., K.C., and K.R.).
-We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017739 (J.F.-R., K.J., B.W., and K.R.).
+This publication is supported by the Sano project carried out within the International Research Agendas programme of the Foundation for Polish Science, co-financed by the European Union under the European Regional Development Fund (J.F.-R., B.W., K.C., and K.R.).
+The research presented in this paper received support from the funds assigned by the Polish Ministry of Science and Technology to AGH University (K.J., K.C., and K.R.).
+We gratefully acknowledge the Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within the computational grant no. PLG/2025/018857 (J.F.-R., K.J., B.W., and K.R.), PLG/2024/017319 (J.F.-R.), and PLG/2024/017418 (B.W.).